-Like everything else, there is a perfect timing to start with your CRO process.
+Like everything else, there is perfect timing to start with your CRO process.
 Rush in without a good understanding and you might just be burning your money for no good.

 It is true that finding that “Perfect Moment” for yourself is tough.
 And it’s tougher to be in that moment and still not know how to start with the Conversion Optimization process.

-A few years back, the focus of online marketing was merely increasing the traffic.
+A few years back, the focus of online marketing was merely increasing traffic.
 But at that time, the traffic was easy to acquire.
 In the 90s, when SEO came into existence and brands started competing to rank better, a lot of marketing channels evolved, giving them the opportunity to get potential customers.
 With time, the approach and the focus both have shifted to making the most of the existing traffic with CRO.

 If you tried A/B testing earlier, understand the importance of optimization, and want to increase your website conversion, continue reading till the end.